manish26m/Neural-Nexus/README.md

 # Neural-Nexus
 ## TRY
-this is a test for working of github
+this is a test for working of github. another test